And the Ship Sails On: Cast

+Reception

-Critical reception
+Critical response

 Screened out of competition at the 40th Venice Film Festival, the film received a fifteen-minute standing ovation.
+The film has an 82% approval rating on Rotten Tomatoes, based on 11 reviews with an average rating of 6.8/10.

 Writing for the Italian weekly magazine L'Espresso, novelist and film critic Alberto Moravia saw the film as an intuitive critique of European society that preceded the First World War.
 "What is brilliant," explained Moravia, "is the intuition that European society of the Belle Epoque had emptied itself of all humanism leaving only an artificial and exhaustive formalism.
 The result was a society founded on a continuous yet contemptible melodrama.
 The other genial intuition is that of the fundamental unity of the world back then which was completely bourgeois or utterly obsessed with the bourgeoisie.
 This idea comes through magnificently in the scene where immaculate opera singers perform leaning over the iron balcony of the engine room as sweat-grimed workers cease stoking the furnace with coal to listen to the splendid voices."
 The film ranked 7th on Cahiers du Cinéma's Top 10 Films of the Year List in 1984.
-The film has a 80% approval rating on Rotten Tomatoes, based on 10 reviews with an average rating of 6.8/10.